LOADING ...

 Charge it on my dads credit card and get em to it up as oil so dad never knew the difference.

-Soon we got to be experts.
+we got to be bluegrass experts.

-drink that and listen to the Stanley Brothers and then wed go get a tape of Jim and Jesse and it was on to the Colonels and Mack Wiseman and the New Grass Revival, Peter Rowan, and finally I got the brilliant idea one day to take all the greatest bluegrass song titles in the world and string em together to make this song right here,
+drink that and listen to the Stanley and then wed go get a tape of Jim and Jesse and it was on to the Kentucky Colonels and Mack Wiseman and the New Grass Revival, Peter Rowan, and finally I got the brilliant idea one day to take all the greatest bluegrass song titles in the world and string em together to make this song right here,

-We were a little four piece band, we played weddings and parties and out on the porch and beer joints and one weekend on a handful of amphetamines, we decided to go to Crockett, Texas.
+We were a little four piece band, we played weddings and parties and out on the porch and beer joints and one weekend on a of cheap amphetamines, we decided to go to Crockett, Texas.

 We play faster than anybody in the competition.